Auto Basics 101: What Your Dashboard Lights Really Mean (And When to Take Action)

 🔋 Battery Warning

 A battery icon.
-Signals a charging problem—possibly alternator or battery related.
+This signals a charging problem—possibly alternator or battery related.

 ✅ What to do: Get to a mechanic quickly before your car won’t restart.